-How to enable Virtualbox nested VTX/Amd-V
+How to enable Virtualbox nested VTX/Amd-V on Windows 10/11 or Linux

 What is nested Vt x AMD V?

 In simple words, when we run a virtual machine inside some existing virtual machine is called nested virtualization.
-For example, if you have VirtualBox installed on your system and inside that, you run another virtualization environment such as Hyper-V on Windows guest operating system or KVM/VirtualBox on Linux distro.
+For example, if you have VirtualBox installed on your system and inside that, you run another virtualization environment such as Hyper-V on the Windows guest operating system or KVM/VirtualBox on the Linux distro.

 Enable Virtualbox nested VTX/AMD-V